 Being a good fit for UX is more about your interests, your passions and what intrinsically motivates you.
 In this post, we’ll approach the question from two different angles.
 First, we’ll take a look at whether you’re a good fit for UX design in relation to your profile.
 Then we’ll look at whether UX design is the right career choice for you in relation to your goals and aspirations.

 So let’s find out if you and UX are a match made in heaven!

-Would I suit a career in UX design?
+Am I a good fit for a career in UX design?

 While anyone can pursue a career in UX, not everyone would necessarily feel at home in this field.
-When considering whether this is the right path for you, you need to think about your inherent characteristics, your natural talents and what motivates you on a daily basis.
+When considering whether this is the right path for you, remember that the skillset of a great UX designer is incredibly broad.
+You need to think about your inherent characteristics, your natural talents, and what motivates you on a daily basis.